 Distance: 1.1 miles

 There are not a ton of artifacts leftover but the hillside holds old structural elements from his home.
 It was slightly reminiscent of thing I would find on Arizona hikes and it’s definitely fun to explore and daydream about life in this desolate location.
+Plan on a short but steep excursion.

 Hike #4: The Wind Caves at Anza Borrego